-Even as today’s messy storm took aim at New England, Ralph Gordon, 82, remembered the historic 1978 storm well.
+Ralph Gordon, 82, remembers it well.
 At the time, he was Greenfield’s Civil Defense director, and made the call to not declare a state of emergency in town.
 The county did not get hit as hard by the nor’easter as the coastal areas in the state, and local towns were spared traffic congestion, stranded motorists and other weather-related problems, the Greenfield Recorder reported at the time.

 “There was just a very short time we went through, a couple of days,” Gordon recalled. “(The Department of Public Works) did a heck of a good job anyway.”